ahsan169/LeadStore/replit.md

-# Land of Leads - Multi-Tenant MCA Lead CRM
+# Land of Leads - Customizable Funding Leads CRM

 ## Overview

-Land of Leads is a multi-tenant CRM platform designed for the Merchant Cash Advance (MCA) industry.
-The system supports multiple companies with role-based access (super_admin, company_admin, agent), features an AI Brain for calculating hot scores (0-100) and suggesting next best leads, includes call logging with outcome tracking, automated workflow for follow-ups, and company-scoped data isolation.
+Land of Leads is a customizable multi-tenant CRM platform for the funding industry.
+The system supports **multiple funding types** (MCA, SBA loans, equipment financing, invoice factoring, and more) with configurable AI scoring per funding product.
+It features multi-tenant company architecture with role-based access (super_admin, company_admin, agent), an AI Brain for calculating hot scores (0-100), call logging with outcome tracking, automated workflow for follow-ups, and company-scoped data isolation.

+**Key Features:**
+- **Configurable Funding Products**: Create and manage any funding type with custom scoring weights, eligibility criteria, and pricing tiers
+- **Daily UCC Data Pipelines**: Automated lead generation from Colorado and Florida state records
+- **AI-Powered Scoring**: Scores tailored per funding product type (0-100 scale)
+- **Buyer Feedback Loop**: Machine learning from buyer outcomes to improve source quality

 **Note**: Lead enrichment features have been removed from the UI (backend routes remain intact for future use).